slackr/docker-guacamole/README.md

 # docker-guacamole

-[Guacamole](https://guacamole.incubator.apache.org/) is a really useful tool, but can be difficult to setup properly.
+[Guacamole](https://guacamole.apache.org/) is a really useful tool, but can be difficult to setup properly.
 The deployment  process can be greatly simplified using docker containers, and orchestrated using `docker-compose`.

-This was forked from @BrowncoatShadow's compose-guacamole project and updated slightly to add Duo MFA extension.
+This was forked from `@BrowncoatShadow`'s compose-guacamole project and updated slightly to add Duo MFA extension.

-Using @aeboccia's nginx configuration to proxy traffic to tomcat: https://github.com/aeboccia/docker/blob/master/Guacamole/web/guacamole_revproxy.conf
+Using `@aeboccia`'s nginx configuration to proxy traffic to tomcat: https://github.com/aeboccia/docker/blob/master/Guacamole/web/guacamole_revproxy.conf

 ## Usage